Sexx Laws

 Lyrically, the song sets the standard for what's to come on Midnite Vultures, putting it in a good spot as the first track.
 Beck's persona of adventure and sexx and exotic locations and Sports Illustrated moms and not being afraid to cry is one he would use throughout the album.
 Beck also makes it sound like there was a bit more work and thought put into it than one would initially assume: "It?s me playing with the ridiculousness of those entrenched ideas about what a man does and what a woman can do.
 A lot of soul music comes from a real masculine strength, but there's also this intense vulnerability about it.
 You have the masculine tough-guy exterior and the emotional openness, which is feminine, as well.
 I wanted to have fun with that, turn up that contrast a little bit without getting bogged down into preciousness and psychobabble."
 This idea is clearly where lines like "I'm a full-grown man but I'm not afraid to cry" here or "I'll do your laundry, massage your soul" on another Vultures song come from.
 In fact, in 2005, he was asked specifically about the "full-grown man" line, and Beck replied, "it was also a play on R&B songs where these strong, masculine figures break down like little babies.
 There's something interesting about that world where you can be intensely sensitive and fragile and take care of your woman."

-Also to note, the idea of defying sex laws originated with Ol' Dirty Bastard, on his song "Don't U Know": Ripped of my draw's as if she had claws / Broke the rules that defined sex laws / She responded quick, with a slick, welcoming kiss and an ice cream lick / Ooh I begged, I begged, "Easy on my balls, they're fragile as eggs.
+Also to note, the idea of defying sex laws originated with Ol' Dirty Bastard, on his song "Don't U Know": Ripped off my drawers as if she had claws / Broke the rules that defied sex laws / She responded quick, with a slick, welcoming kiss and an ice cream lick / Ooh I begged, I begged, "Easy on my balls, they're fragile as eggs.

 Live:

-Played live 179 times:
+Played live 300 times:

-Earliest known live version: June 6, 1998
+Earliest known live version: August 29, 1997

-Latest known live version: May 19, 2011
+Latest known live version: May 12, 2024

 A new addition to "Sexx Laws" was developed later in the Vultures tour: a live banjo solo!
 Earlier in the tour, the banjo part was a tape, but by the time of the Japanese leg, at least, lead guitarist Lyle Workman was playing a banjo on stage.
-It's really cool, and Beck seems to enjoy it. . .on May 21, 2000, at the end of the solo, he gives a loud "Oh shit!" of amazement.
+It's really cool, and Beck seems to enjoy it: on May 21, 2000, at the end of the solo, he gives a loud "Oh shit!" of amazement.
 I'm not quite sure when this new arrangement first began exactly.
 It seems to have begun around May, 2000, and it continued through until the end of the Vultures tour.

 A surprising one-off new arrangement of "Sexx Laws" was performed at the spontaneous "secret" concert at The Largo club in Hollywood on June 16, 2000.
 Having played with Jon Brion, Roger Manning Jr., and Justin Meldal-Johnsen a short improvised set, Beck was about to leave the stage.
 They fortunately decided to quickly add one more song.
 "What should we do?" they wondered.
 Jon Brion suggested "Sexx Laws" and Beck found the suggestion amusing, but was game, despite not having the horn section, banjo, or anything like that!
 It was scaled back to bass, piano, and drums.
 Roger asked what key, Beck said "Whatever" and off they went.
 The sparse arrangement showed off the quality of the song at the core of what is usually a wild, fully-layered performance.